lengzuo/candle-web3/README.md

 ## Future Improvements and Considerations

 For real life applications, the following are areas that could be enhanced in a production environment:

-- **Dynamic Client Subscriptions:** The gRPC `subscribe` endpoint could be enhanced to allow clients to modify their subscriptions at any time without reconnecting.

 - **Error Handling and Resilience:**